facelessuser/BracketHighlighter/docs/customize.md

-# Customization {: .doctitle}
-Tweaking BracketHighlighter.

----

 ## Overview

 BH is extremely flexible and can be customized and extended to fit a user's needs.
 The first step to customizing the existing rules and settings is to create a `bh_core.sublime-settings` in your `User` folder.
-This is where the bracket and style rules and settings live.
+With this file you can override any of the settings or bracket rules.
 By changing these settings, you can add support for new languages, or change the look of highlighting, and much more.

-## Core Settings
-Styles and colors will be discussed in greater depth in the [Configuring Highlight Style](#configuring-highlight-style) section.
-But there are a number of general setting you can adjust to change how things look or work.
-These settings are found in `bh_core.sublime-settings`.

-## Visual Settings
+## Core Visual Settings

 These are the settings related to the visual appearance of BH.

-### show_in_minimap
+### `show_in_minimap`

 Shows highlighted brackets in the minimap.
 This will work with all highlight styles except `underline`; `thin_underline` has no issues.

 ```js